Best Painkiller For Sore Throat

 The typical adult dosage of paracetamol for sore throat pain is 500 to 1000 mg every 4 to 6 hours, not exceeding 4000 mg in 24 hours.
 To avoid potential liver damage, it is crucial to follow the dosage instructions on the packaging or as advised by a healthcare professional.

-Ibuprofen for Sore Throat
+2. Ibuprofen for Sore Throat

 Ibuprofen is another popular OTC medication used to alleviate sore throat pain.
-As an NSAID, it works by reducing inflammation, pain, and fever by inhibiting cyclooxygenase (COX) enzymes, which are involved in the production of inflammatory chemicals.
+As an NSAID, it works by reducing inflammation, pain and fever by inhibiting cyclooxygenase (COX) enzymes, which are involved in the production of inflammatory chemicals.

 Ibuprofen is highly effective in managing sore throat pain, mainly when inflammation is a significant component of the discomfort.
 It can provide more robust pain relief compared to paracetamol, especially in cases where swelling and redness are present.

 For adults, the standard dosage of ibuprofen for sore throat pain is 200 to 400 mg every 4 to 6 hours, not exceeding 1200 mg in 24 hours unless directed by a healthcare professional.
-As with any medication, it is essential to adhere to the recommended dosage to minimize the risk of side effects such as gastrointestinal irritation or cardiovascular issues.
+As with any medication, it is essential to adhere to the recommended dosage to minimise the risk of side effects such as gastrointestinal irritation or cardiovascular issues.

 Paracetamol: Pros and Cons